Coláiste Rís: Extracurricular Activities

 Many of the school's activities for students and staff are outside normal operating hours, including debating, sports, and science.

 The school's debate team has reached the All-Ireland Irish Debating Championship the eleven consecutive years.
 Seán Ó Coigligh, an Irish teacher in Coláiste Rís, has helped prepare the teams every year.

 The school has an accomplished record in the sporting field, especially in Gaelic football and in hurling, as well as soccer.

 In science, students from Colaiste Rís have collected a number of awards from the annual Young Scientist Competition, including awards from the Geological Survey of Ireland, the Institute of Physics, the Irish Association of Speech Therapists, and others.
 One student, Thomas Gernon, won prizes in the years 1997, 1998, 1999 and 2000.
 In 2000 he was the overall winner of the competition, and became Irish Young Scientist of the Year.
 He then went to Amsterdam and collected another prize in the pan-European competition.

 Subjects

-Junior Classes
+Junior Cycle Classes

 English, Irish, Mathematics, History, Geography, Business Studies, Science, French, German, Spanish, Home Economics, Music, Art, Computers, Woodwork, technical graphics, Religious Studies, Physical Education, C.S.P.E. and S.P.H.E.
 Students study a total of 14 subjects in a mixture of compulsory and voluntary subjects.